camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration/logging.md

 Enabling `DEBUG` logging for the `restapi` component can be useful for troubleshooting purposes, e.g. for [debugging Zeebe connection issues](../troubleshooting/troubleshoot-zeebe-connection.md#how-can-i-debug-log-grpc--zeebe-communication).

-By default, Web Modeler's `restapi` component logs in json format.
-To use a better human-readable logging format, you can activate the according spring profile by using:
+By default, Web Modeler's `restapi` component logs in JSON.
+For a more readable logging format, activate the Spring profile using the following:

 ```properties
 SPRING_PROFILES_INCLUDE=default-logging